-The Division of Advancement is charged with advancing Kennesaw State University through strategic interface with its key constituencies.
-The division is composed of two subdivisions: the Office of Development, which pursues private monetary and in-kind gift support; and the Office of University Relations, which works to market and enhance the image of the university through public relations, media relations and strategic marketing.
+The Division of Advancement, headed by the vice president for advancement and executive director of the KSU foundation, is charged with advancing Kennesaw State University through strategic interface with its key constituencies.
+The division houses the Office of Development, which pursues private monetary and in-kind gift support.